QuantEcon/lecture-source-py/source/rst/mccall_model.rst

 .. math::
     \bar w := (1 - \beta) \left\{ c + \beta \sum_{w'} v^*(w') \phi (w') \right\}

-Here :math:`\bar w` is a constant depending on :math:`\beta, c` and the wage distribution called the *reservation wage*
+Here :math:`\bar w` is a constant depending on :math:`\beta, c` and the wage distribution called the *reservation wage*.

-The agent should accept if and only if the current wage offer exceeds the reservation wage
+The agent should accept if and only if the current wage offer exceeds the reservation wage.

-Clearly, we can compute this reservation wage if we can compute the value function
+Clearly, we can compute this reservation wage if we can compute the value function.